opentechinstitute/commotion-router/README.md

 6. (Optional) By default, Commotion-Router will build images for Ubiquiti devices.
 To choose a different router or customize your installed packages `$ make menuconfig`.

 7. (Optional) To build for a different router, select your device from `Target Profile (Ubiquiti Products)` in menuconfig.
 You may also choose a different chipset using the `Target System` option, but chipsets other than AR7xxx/AR9xxx are not well supported.
+If you can't find your router in the list, use the [OpenWRT Table of Hardware](http://wiki.openwrt.org/toh/start) to make sure it is supported by OpenWRT.
+Note that the default Commotion-Router image is 5.4MB, so your router will need a minimum of 6MB of flash space.

 8. (Optional) To add or remove additional languages, while in menuconfig, select `Commotion` then `Translations` and choose from available options.